When Fire Strikes

 - Keep kitchen exit ways clear and free of storage materials.
-Become familiar with all exiting options from the kitchen area.

 - Understand how and when to clean kitchen hood, ducts, grills, vents, filters and fans.

 - Be cautious near sources of ignition like boilers and water heaters.

 - Turn handles of pans away from you to prevent them from being bumped off the stove.

 - Be aware of the dangers of wearing loose clothing near open flames.
 Also, keep kitchen towels away from open flames.